-CRJ 130 INTRODUCTION TO LAW AND JUDICIAL PROCESS (3T)
+INTRODUCTION TO LAW AND JUDICIAL PROCESS CRJ 130 3 credits (3T)

-This course provides an introduction to the basic elements of substantive and procedural law and the stages in the iudicial process.
+This course provides an introduction to the basic elements of substantive and procedural law and the stages in the judicial process.
 It includes an overview of state and federal court structure.

-CRJ 140 CRIMINAL LAW AND PROCEDURE (3T) 3 credits This course examines both substantive and procedural law.
+CRIMINAL LAW AND PROCEDURE CRJ 140 (3T)

+This course examines both substantive and procedural law.
 The legal elements of various crimes are discussed, with emphasis placed on the contents of the Alabama Code.
 Areas of criminal procedure essential to the criminal justice profession are covered.

-CRJ 146 CRIMINAL EVIDENCE (3T)
+CRJ 146 CRIMINAL EVIDENCE

-3 credits This course considers the origins of the law of evidence and current rules of evidence.
+(3T) This course considers the origins of the law of evidence and current rules of evidence.
 Types of evidence, their definitions and uses are covered, as well as the functions of the court regarding evidence.

-- CRJ 150 INTRODUCTION TO CORRECTIONS (3T) 3 credits This course provides an introduction to the philosophical and historical foundations of corrections in America.
-Incarceration and some of its alternatives are considered. - CRJ 157 COMMUNITY BASED CORRECTIONS (3T) 3 credits This course examines various forms of community corrections and alternative sentences.
-Probation, parole, halfway houses, work release, community service, electronic monitoring and camps are among the programs considered. - CRJ 160INTRODUCTION TO SECURITY (3T)3 creditsThis course surveys the operation, organization and problems in providing safety and security to business enterprises.Private, retail and industrial security are covered. - CRJ 166PRIVATE AND RETAIL SECURITY (3T)3 creditsThis course surveys the legal foundations, regulations, training, and other issues in private security.
+CRJ 150 INTRODUCTION TO CORRECTIONS (3T)

+This course provides an introduction to the philosophical and historical foundations of corrections in America.
+Incarceration and some of its alternatives are considered.

+CRJ 157 COMMUNITY BASED CORRECTIONS (3T)

+This course examines various forms of community corrections and alternative sentences.
+Probation, parole, halfway houses, work release, community service, electronic monitoring and camps are among the programs considered.

+CRJ 160 INTRODUCTION TO SECURITY (3T)

+This course surveys the operation, organization and problems in providing safety and security to business enterprises.
+Private, retail and industrial security are covered.

+CRJ 166 PRIVATE AND RETAIL SECURITY

+This course surveys the legal foundations, regulations, training, and other issues in private security.
 Typical offenses, laws, and law enforcement strategies common in the field are covered.
+Methods of loss prevention are examined.

+CRJ 168 INTERNATIONAL SECURITY

-Methods of loss prevention are examined. - CRJ 168INTERNATIONAL SECURITY (3T)3 creditsThis course provides an understanding of the security implications of international programs, commercial sales, the interrelationship of the information disclosure and technology transfer, the International Traffic in Arms Regulations, and the Export Administration Regulations. - CRJ 169SECURITY MANAGEMENT (3T)3 creditsThis course introduces the student to sound security management theories, principles, budgeting, communications, and education. - CRJ 170 INTRODUCTION TO PHYSICAL SECURITY (3T) 3 credits This course provides an overview of the protection of people, property, and facilities through the use of security forces, systems, and procedures. - CRJ 171 SECURITY RISK MANAGEMENT (3T) 3 credits This course deals with the identification of assets, threats, and vulnerabilities, and the development of countermeasures. - CRJ 208INTRODUCTION TO CRIMINOLOGY (3T)3 creditsThis course delves into the nature and extent of crime in the United States as well as criminal delinquent behavior and theories of causation.
-The study includes criminal personalities, principles of prevention, control and treatment. - CRJ 209JUVENILE DELINQUENCY (3T)3 creditsThis course examines the causes of delinquency.It alsoreviews programs of prevention and control of juveniledelinquency as well as the role of the courts.
+3 credits (3T) This course provides an understanding of the security implications of international programs, commercial sales, the interrelationship of the information disclosure and technology transfer, the International Traffic in Arms Regulations, and the Export Administration Regulations.

+CRJ 169 SECURITY MANAGEMENT

+This course introduces the student to sound security management theories, principles, budgeting, communications, and education.

+CRJ 170 INTRODUCTION TO PHYSICAL SECURITY (3T) 3 credits This course provides an overview of the protection of people, property, and facilities through the use of security forces, systems, and procedures.

+CRJ 171 SECURITY RISK MANAGEMENT (3T) This course deals with the identification of assets, threats, and vulnerabilities, and the development of countermeasures.

+CRJ 208 INTRODUCTION TO CRIMINOLOGY 3 credits (3T)

+This course delves into the nature and extent of crime in the United States as well as criminal delinguent behavior and theories of causation.
+The study includes criminal personalities, principles of prevention, control and treatment.

+JUVENILE DELINQUENCY CRJ 209

+3 credits (3T) This course examines the causes of delinguency.
+It also reviews programs of prevention and control of juvenile delinguency as well as the role of the courts.

-CRJ 216 POLICE ORGANIZATION AND ADMINISTRATION (3T)
+POLICE ORGANIZATION AND ADMINISTRATION CRJ 216 (3T) 3 credits